claui/homebrew-textmate/README.md

 # Acknowledgements

-The idea for this repo comes from a [discussion thread by TextMate mailing list member じょいすじょん](http://lists.macromates.com/listinfo/textmate) on 2017-07-04.
+The idea for this repo comes from a [discussion thread started by じょいすじょん](http://lists.macromates.com/textmate/2017-July/040365.html) on the [TextMate mailing list](http://lists.macromates.com/listinfo/textmate).